Do I qualify for ganglion removal?

 What are the risks and complications of ganglion surgery?

 With any surgical procedure, there are risks involved and most problems are easily treated and settle with time.
-Generally speaking, surgery is quite safe.

 General risks of any surgery include excessive bleeding, reaction to any of the medications (including anaesthesia), infection, poor healing or excessive scarring.

 The occurrence of such complications depends mainly on whether you smoke, your general health status, how your body heals, as well as your post-operative recovery.
-Dr. Verma will discuss all risks and complications with you during a consultation, as well as techniques and medications which can minimize risks.
+Dr. Verma will discuss all risks and complications with you during a consultation, as well as techniques and medications which can minimise risks.

 What are the side effects of ganglion removal surgery?